 - Make sure correct device is selected for audio on your computer.
 Sometimes, plugging in headphones may disable speakers, or vice versa.

 - Stuttering? double-check your internet connection.
 The most common cause of audio stuttering is being connected via Wi-Fi instead of directly connected to the internet with a cable.

 - Try using another web browser to join.
-Google Chrome or Internet Explorer are recommended for remote MRAM attendance.
+Google Chrome is recommended for remote MRAM attendance.

 MRAM audio & video are monitored throughout the meeting for quality control.
 If we are aware of an issue at the meeting source we will include a note in the online chat room.

 While we welcome all feedback, we may not be able to accommodate individual attendee technical challenges.

 MRAM presentation materials & recordings are typically published on the MRAM Meetings webpage 2-5 business days after MRAM sessions occur.

 Organization codes are a representation of various functional areas across the University.
 The organization code is comprised of six levels (digits).
 Each level corresponds with a position level, or area, of responsibility.
 The more numbers there are to an organization code (e.g. all six fields have numbers as opposed to the first one or two fields), the more restrictive the level of viewing or access is.
 The Office of Planning and Budgeting is the department responsible for setting up and maintaining the University’s organization codes.
 Additional information for adding or changing organization codes can be found at: https://opb.washington.edu/content/unit-operating-budgetsorg-codes